- About Us

 - Virginia J. Burnley, Senior Vice President, Government Relations and External Affairs

 - Christopher Plamp, Senior Vice President, Operations, Programs, and Entertainment

 The USO Congressional Caucus was formed in 2003 to enhance the outreach efforts of the American people to members of the U.S. Armed Forces and their families, providing a critical link between military service members and their elected representatives.
 The bipartisan and bicameral caucus brings together members of the U.S. Senate and U.S. House of Representatives who share an interest in supporting and improving the lives of our nation’s military service members and their families.
 The USO Congressional Caucus unites leaders in Congress to strengthen the bridge that bolsters America’s military service members by keeping them connected to family, home and country.

 The USO Congressional Caucus is led by the Chairman and Ranking Member of the U.S. Senate and U.S. House Armed Services Committees.
-Co-Chairs include Senator James Inhofe (R-OK), Senator Jack Reed (D-RI), Representative Adam Smith (D-WA) and Representative Mac Thornberry (R-TX).
+Co-Chairs include Senator Jack Reed (D-RI), Senator Roger Wicker (R-MS), Representative Mike D. Rogers (R-AL), and Representative Adam Smith (D-WA).

 More from the USO

 5 Ways Americans Can Deliver a Piece of Home to Troops During the Holidays